What We Do

 Scholarship Funding

 One of our main goals is to help young people who may not otherwise have an opportunity to experience the beauty of nature and the many parks our city has to offer.
-Each year, we provide scholarships to elementary and middle school students to cover transportation and fees for attending an environmental education program at Morningside Nature Center, as well as one week sessions to the City of Gainesville’s Summer Earth Camp.
-You can support the Summer Earth Camp with a contribution to The Hoyt Cotter Memorial Fund.
+Each year, we provide scholarships to elementary and middle school students to cover transportation and fees for attending an environmental education program at Morningside Nature Center, as well as one week sessions to the city of Gainesville’s Earth Academy Day Camp.
+You can support the Earth Academy Day Camp with a contribution to The Hoyt Cotter Memorial Fund.

 Cane Boil & Fiddle Fest

-Held each year the Saturday after Thanksgiving, this event combines traditions of giving thanks and fall harvest with old time fiddle music.
+Held each year on a Saturday in the fall, this event combines traditions of giving thanks and fall harvest with old time fiddle music.
 Join us at the Morningside Living History Farm to experience the making and bottling of sugar cane syrup, live string bands, guided nature walks and living history interpreters bringing a country day in 1870 back to life.
 Be sure to check out the Events page for more information on the Cane Boil!

 Ranger Jane with students.